Oliver Jackson

 Oliver practises in all areas of commercial law, with a particular interest in the overlap between commercial disputes and public law principles.
 His commercial clients have included FTSE 100 companies, tech businesses, NHS Trusts, universities and businesses in the retail, gambling, luxury goods and hospitality sectors.
 He has been instructed on matters ranging from the county court small claims track to heavy and complex commercial court trials.
 Highlights of cases in which he has been involved include:

-- Tinkler v Stobart Group [2022] EWHC 1375 (Ch) – successful defence to a claim to set aside a judgment alleged to have been obtained by fraud (assisting Richard Leiper QC and Daniel Isenberg).
+- Tinkler v Stobart Group [2022] EWHC 1375 (Ch) – successful defence to a claim to set aside a judgment alleged to have been obtained by fraud, upheld on appeal (assisting Richard Leiper KC and Daniel Isenberg).

 - Bott & Co Solicitors Ltd v Ryanair DAC [2022] UKSC 8 – claim to recover monies said to be held under a solicitor’s equitable lien.